sderosiaux/every-single-day-i-tldr/README.md

 # 09-10-2022

+- https://www.fivetran.com/blog/nrr-doesnt-matter positive NRR = more revenue; but growth is governed by its number of customers only
 - https://www.confluent.io/blog/current-2022-event-recap/ Current 2022 Recap #kafka
 - https://medium.com/pinterest-engineering/optimizing-kafka-for-the-cloud-4e936643fde0 Pinterest: Optimizing Kafka for the cloud, using rack awareness / AZ